 Now that you’ve created your clan, you need to make it stand out from the rest of the pack in order to attract new members.
 The first thing you’ll need is an awesome banner.
 Your flag will be visible for players to see, giving them an easy way to recognize the clan as they make their way throughout the game, and Bungie gives players a robust set of creation tools to make it perfect.
 These are usable in both the mobile app and in an internet browser — each platform gives you the same set of options — but we found the browser to be painfully slow.

 The tools allow you to pick a banner emblem, emblem foreground, background colors, extra banner details, and an additional banner and detail color.
 The possibilities aren’t endless, but they do allow you to get creative.
-In order to start earning extra clan rewards once you’ve chosen your preferred colors, be sure to talk to Hawthorne on the Farm.
+In order to start earning extra clan rewards once you’ve chosen your preferred colors, be sure to talk to Suraya Hawthorne on the Farm (or at The Tower after completing the game).
 She’ll provide your clan banner inventory item, which levels up as your clan completes certain activities.

 The best part about joining a clan is that it provides you with more loot.
 Clans earn special “Clan Engrams,” which give you new weapons and/or armor for completing many of the activities you were already going to do in Destiny 2.
-At the top of your clan’s profile, next to your banner, you’ll see a section labeled Rewards with four icons underneath.
+At the top of your clan’s profile, next to your banner, you’ll see a section with four icons underneath.
+These represent the rewards you and your clan can earn.
 You can earn these rewards each week for completing four of the game’s toughest challenges:

 - Completing the Nightfall Strike with your clan